logicallysynced/Chromatics/README.md

 **Q: I have everything setup but I can't see anything happening on my devices?**

 A: Make sure Chroma Apps is turned on in Razer Synapse (Synapse > Chroma Apps > Enable) and that ACT is listed in the App List.
+If you use a logitech device, make sure Logitech Gaming Software is opened and 'Allow games to control illumination' is enabled in LGS settings.
+If you use a Corsair device, make sure the CUE software is opened and 'Enable SDK' is enabled in CUE settings.